-"(a) PROPOSED REGULATIONS.-Copies of regulations proposed to be prescribed under section 436 of this subchapter (including any proposed revision to such regulations) shall be submitted to the intelligence committees not less than 30 days before they take effect.
+"(a) Proposed Regulations.-Copies of regulations proposed to be prescribed under section 436 of this title (including any proposed revision to such regulations) shall be submitted to the intelligence committees not less than 30 days before they take effect.

-"(b) CURRENT INFORMATION.-Consistent with Title V of the National Security Act of 1947, the Secretary of Defense shall ensure that the intelligence committees are kept fully and currently informed of actions taken pursuant to this subchapter, including any significant anticipated activity to be authorized pursuant to this subchapter.
+"(b) Current Information.-Consistent with title V of the National Security Act of 1947 (50 U.S.C.
+413 et seq.), the Secretary of Defense shall ensure that the intelligence committees are kept fully and currently informed of actions taken pursuant to this subchapter, including any significant anticipated activity to be authorized pursuant to this subchapter.
 The Secretary shall promptly notify the appropriate committees of Congress whenever a corporation, partnership, or other legal entity is established pursuant to this subchapter.

-"(c) ANNUAL REPORT.-Not later than January 15 of each year, the Secretary shall submit to the appropriate committees of Congress a report on all commercial activities authorized under this subchapter that were undertaken during the previous fiscal year.
+"(c) Annual Report.-Not later than January 15 of each year, the Secretary shall submit to the appropriate committees of Congress a report on all commercial activities authorized under this subchapter that were undertaken during the previous fiscal year.
 Such report shall include (with respect to the fiscal year covered by the report)-

-"(1) a description of any exercise of the authority provided by subsection 433(b) of this subchapter;
+"(1) a description of any exercise of the authority provided by section 433(b) of this title;